The structure of the Primary Education course at Leeds Trinity enabled me to build a range of skills and an understanding of education.

 Great career preparation

 The structure of the Primary Education course at Leeds Trinity enabled me to build a range of skills and an understanding of education.
-This has led to achievements including being nominated for mentor of the year, winning into films 2016 animation film of the year (under 12s), being the Arts Leader in a Teaching and Learning Responsibility (TLR) role as well as completing my NPQSL.
+This has led to achievements including being nominated for mentor of the year, winning into films 2016 animation film of the year (under 12s).
+Having also been in a range of middle leader roles including leading arts and equality with a Teaching and Learning Responsibility (TLR), I have also completed my NPQSL with a 100% pass mark and more recently secured a deputy head position at a LTU partnership school.

 Working as a class teacher and leader